All Episodes

 But I've decided to do this.

-I told a broadcast engineer today, I said, Mike, I want you to get the audio from the actual broadcast on Monday, roll it off, and uh have it ready to re-air either Thursday or Friday.
+I told a broadcast engineer today, I said, Mike, I want you to get the audio from the actual broadcast on Monday, roll it off, and have it ready to re-air either Thursday or Friday.

-I think I think on Open Line Friday I might replay this again.
+I think on Open Line Friday, I might replay this again at the same time that it happened.

-Uh maybe I'll choose a different hour, I'm not sure.
+Maybe I'll choose a different hour.

-So I wanted to alert you to that, and I wanted to also take the occasion of all this to offer my uh my heartfelt thanks.
+And I wanted to also take the occasion of all this to offer my heartfelt thanks.

-Now, the last hour I mentioned to you that it was fabulous what happened on the Today Show today is the classic example of a reporter asking a question to somebody and assuming there's gonna be an answer, but getting one he's totally unprepared for.
+It's the classic example of a reporter asking a question of somebody and assuming there's going to be an answer, but getting one he's totally unprepared for.

 It happened to our old buddy Matt Oauer on the Today Show today.

-Uh one of them he spoke to was Army Captain Sherman Powell.
+One of them he spoke to was Army Captain Sherman Powell.

-I mean, I I think you guys are probably telling me the truth about how well it's going over here, but there might be a lot of people at home wondering how that could be possible.
+I mean, I think you guys are probably telling me the truth about how well it's going over here, but there might be a lot of people at home wondering how that could be possible.

 How could it possibly be going well here with the conditions you're facing and with the insurgent attacks that you're facing?